- National Defence Academy Quick Information Table

 History of the National Defence Academy

-Admission Process to the NDA
+NDA Admission Process

-NDA Written Examination
+1. NDA Written Examination:

-Service Selection Board (SSB) Interview
+2. Service Selection Board (SSB) Interview:

-Final Merit List
+4. Final Merit List:

-Training Structure at the NDA
+Training Structure at the NDA Pune

 The training at the NDA is structured to develop the cadets holistically, focusing on physical, mental, and intellectual aspects.
 The training is divided into three years, and each year is further divided into two terms.